Website Manager

 STARS OF TOMORROW LEAGUE (click here for PDF version)

-● Teams will not be allowed to have more than three rostered players from a travel/tournament team.
+● Teams will not be allowed to have travel players that are rostered on a travel team.

-● Any independent teams will need to be presented to the Stars of Tomorrow league director for approval prior to being accepted in the Silver division.
+● Independent teams will need to be approved by the Stars of Tomorrow board before being accepted in the

 Rosters